claudiaowusu/ClaudiaOwusu/README.md

  # Featured Projects
  ## Employee Performance Analysis Dashboard
   This dashboard uncovers workplace dynamics, from training scores to departmental trends.
 It highlights how education, training, and recognition impact performance, helping organizations make data-driven, people-focused decisions to empower their teams.
-You can check out the repository here.
+You can check out the repository [here]

 ## Key Insights:
 - Employees with higher training scores tend to earn better ratings.